Bath & Body Works, Inc.: 1970s–present

 The original board consisted of only the three family members and longtime friend Jim Waldron, who served as Senior Vice President.
 Bella Wexner served as secretary until her death in 2001, Harry as chairman (he served until his death in 1975), and Leslie, CEO from inception, later succeeded his father as the chairman.
 As of 2014, he and his family continued to own 17% of LB.
 In 1969, Wexner took The Limited Brands public and sold 47,600 shares at $7.25 a share.
 In 1977, The Limited moved into its main headquarters on Morse Road in Columbus, from which L Brands still operates today.
 In 1982, The Limited was first listed on the New York Stock Exchange.

-L Brands shareholders filed a complaint in the Court of Chancery of Delaware on January 14, 2021, stating that former chair Les Wexner, among others, created an "entrenched culture of misogyny, bullying and harassment" and was aware of abuses being committed by accused sex trafficker Jeffrey Epstein, which breached his fiduciary duty to the company, causing devaluation of the brand.
+L Brands shareholders filed a complaint in the Court of Chancery of Delaware on January 14, 2021, stating that former chair Wexner, among others, created an "entrenched culture of misogyny, bullying and harassment" and was aware of abuses being committed by accused sex trafficker Jeffrey Epstein, which breached his fiduciary duty to the company, causing devaluation of the brand.
 The complaint also names Wexner's wife, Abigail, current chair Sarah E. Nash, and former marketing officer Ed Razek, whose "widely known misconduct" was long allowed at the company.

 In February 2021, L Brands announced the retirement of CFO Stuart Burgdoerfer in August of that year, to be replaced by CEO of Victoria's Secret Martin Waters.
 Mr. Burgdoerfer stated he was "grateful to have had the opportunity to work with extraordinary people in every part of the business."

+In December 2021, a candle factory owned and operated by Mayfield Consumer Products was destroyed by a tornado.
+Several employees died and dozens were trapped because supervisors did not allow employees to leave in preparation for the weather.
+This factory was a major supplier of Bath & Body Works scented candles.

+In 2023, Bath and Body Works announced that its whole production system had relocated to the outskirts of Columbus, Ohio.
+Ten of the company's suppliers agreed to make the move to the United States, adding 5,000 employees and increasing annual revenue by $2 billion.
+The company said the decision to move production to the United States was a result of frustration over shipping delays which required 3 months lead time, rather than just 21 days when produced in Ohio.